OrionExplorer/dcpam/README.md

 More specific description of data transformation possibilities can be found in [DCPAM RDP documentation](https://github.com/OrionExplorer/dcpam/tree/master/src/DCPAM_RDP).

 ## Data Warehouse with DCPAM
+As DCPAM is extremely modular and scalabe, it can serve both as Data Warehouse and number of dedicated Data Marts.

 ### What DCPAM covers in terms of Data Warehousing?
 * JSON-based source systems configuration.